visheshd/visheshd.github.io/_posts/2023-07-14-what-is-product-market-fit-and-mistakes-to-avoid.md

 5. **Thinking they have product-market fit because they have customers**: Having customers does not necessarily mean that a startup has achieved product-market fit.
 It is important to continue to validate the product and market fit[4].

 6. **Skipping market validation**: Skipping market validation is a very bad idea.
-It is important to develop customer hypotheses, create a long-list of potential customers, and validate the product and market fit before launching[6].
+It is important to develop customer hypotheses, create a long list of potential customers, and validate the product and market fit before launching[6].

 7. **Having too large a sample size**: It is possible to have a sample size that is too large.
 During the early stages of building product-market fit, it is important to focus on a small group of early adopters and validate the product and market fit with them before expanding to a larger audience[3].